-Special folders are the ones that are created by Windows operating system for storage of data files.
+Special folders are the ones that are created by the Windows operating system for the storage of data files.
 These include Documents, Videos, Music, Pictures, and Downloads folders.
 Program Files and Windows folders can also be considered special folders, but they cannot be redirected to Work Folders.
-The reason is that the contents of Program Files and Windows folders are device specific and syncing them with another device’s (servers’) Windows folder, for instance, may cause problems in your device.
+The reason is that the contents of Program Files and Windows folders are device-specific, and syncing them with another device’s (servers’) Windows folder, for instance, may cause problems in your device.
 The post explains how to redirect special folders to Work Folders.

-Some folders contain device specific information – for example, the App Data folder on Windows machines.
+Some folders contain device-specific information – for example, the App Data folder on Windows machines.
 It will contain information related to all the files on your device and not about the program files on the server.
-If an attempt is made to sync both your App Data folder and server’s App Data folder, the files will change and your applications/programs might not work properly.
+If an attempt is made to sync both your App Data folder and the server’s App Data folder, the files will change, and your applications/programs might not work properly.
 No need to say that server would contain programs that are not installed on your machine.
-So a sync would create new folders related to those programs and would sync them to your machine – resulting in junk as these files are of no use without the programs being installed on your machine.
+So a sync would create new folders related to those programs and would sync them to your machine – resulting in the junk as these files are of no use without the programs being installed on your machine.

 Redirection is the concept of being able to sync only data folders with server copies.
 In case your device needs special applications that default to save files in Work Folders, the applications would have to be installed separately on your device or devices.
-You can’t expect the application programs to sync and get installed using Work Folders because plenty of other things are also related to program files – one of the major thing being the Windows registry and the App Data folder.
+You can’t expect the application programs to sync and get installed using Work Folders because plenty of other things are also related to program files – one of the major things being the Windows registry and the App Data folder.
 So we can safely say that Work Folders are meant for data files only.

 Example of redirection of Special folders to Work Folders